napassornl/napassornl.github.io/_posts/2020-08-13-History-of-thai-tea.md

 *Got Milk*

-Fast forward over a century when our capital is now Bangkok, we later traded with India too and started to drink our tea with milk.
+Fast forward over a century when our capital is now Bangkok, we later traded with India and started to drink our tea with milk.
 In 1893, we had our first Thai brand of condensed milk, further endorsing the tea-milk combination.
-But we were still drink it hot.
+But we were still drinking it hot.
 And Thailand is VERY VERY HOT.
 Sadly, it wouldn't be for another 10 years later when we established our first ice business and drank iced tea.

 *The Thai Brand*